moslime/moslime/README.md

  - Ankles - Should still be used for ankles

 ## First Time Setup
 1. Turn on all of the trackers and pair them to your computer.
-You can either do this by using your distros Bluetooth manager or via `bluetoothctl`.
+You can either do this by using your distros Bluetooth manager or via `bluetoothctl`.\
+   1a.
+There is an experimental autopair script in the scripts/ folder.
+If you're on a system with systemd (ubuntu, debian, steamdeck os, etc.), you can try that to pair your trackers by running `sudo python3 autopair.py` in the scripts folder.
+It will also generate a moslime.json with the MAC addresses prefilled.
-2. Take note of the MAC addresses for all of your trackers.
+3. Take note of the MAC addresses for all of your trackers.
 They should start with `3C:38:F4`.
 If you have a tracker that starts with something different, please let us know!
-3. Turn off all of the trackers, then disable and re-enable Bluetooth.
+4. Turn off all of the trackers, then disable and re-enable Bluetooth.
-4. Download `moslime.py` and `moslime.json` then open `moslime.json` in your favorite text editor.
+5. Download `moslime.py` and `moslime.json` then open `moslime.json` in your favorite text editor.
 In this file, put the MAC addresses of your trackers in `addresses` and change `slime_ip` to the IP address of the computer you're running SlimeVR on.

 ## Usage - Please read the steps in their entirety as the process is currently time sensitive!
 1. Start the SlimeVR server and wait a few seconds for it to fully load.
 If you want to use other trackers with SlimeVR, don't turn them on until after you have MoSlime connected.
 Note: Any Mocopi tracker can be used on any body part.
 The plastic cover is purely cosmetic!